alanmanning/ubc-thesis-lyx/README.md

 Also, there's probably a better way to accomplish many of the formatting intricacies than I've done in the template.
 That's just what worked for me.

+### I want to report a bug
+Leave a comment here on Github, I'll try to get to it.

 ### Where is your thesis?
 You can find my PhD thesis, *T1 relaxation and inhomogeneous magnetization transfer in brain : physics and applications*, [here](https://dx.doi.org/10.14288/1.0375841)